19 Children’s Books About Diversity

 Read on!

-• How do you teach diversity in a fun way?
+How do you explain diversity to a child?

-How do you teach diversity in a fun way?
+How do you explain diversity to a child?

 The best way to explain diversity to your child is to use their natural curiosity.